Majorana Dark Matter in a new B-L model: New model with Majorana Dark Matter

 \section{New $B-L$ model with Majorana Dark Matter}

 We consider an anomaly free $U(1)_{B-L}$ gauge extension of the SM where three exotic neutral fermions with $B-L$ charges $-4, -4, +5$ are added to get rid of the non-trivial triangle gauge anomalies.
-In addition, two extra scalar singlets $\phi_1$ and $\phi_8$ are introduced to spontaneously break the $SU(2)_L \times U(1)_Y \times U(1)_{B-L}$ to $SU(2)_L \times U(1)_Y$ and further broken by SM Higgs doublet $H$ to $SU(2)_L \times U(1)_{em}$.
+This minimal charge assignment was first proposed in \cite{Montero:2007cd} and later explored in \cite{Ma:2014qra,Ma:2015raa}.
+Another possibility is to add four exotic fermions charged $4/3,1/3,-2/3$ and$-2/3$ under new $U(1)$, which was first put forth in Ref.~\cite{Patra:2016ofq} and later studied in dark matter context in \cite{Nanda:2017bmi}.
+However, we do not study the second possibility as it has already been studied in the dark matter context and due to the fact that our present choice requires the addition of only three fermions.
+In addition, two scalar singlets $\phi_1$ and $\phi_8$ are introduced to generate the mass terms for the exotic neutral fermions after the spontaneous breaking of $B-L$ gauge symmetry.
 Singlet dark matter in the similar context has been explored recently in \cite{Singirala:2017see}.
-The scalar potential of the model is given by